openhwgroup/cva6/README.md

 export RISCV_GCC=$RISCV_PREFIXgcc

 # Get the source code of toolchain components from public repositiories.
+cd util/gcc-toolchain-builder
-bash util/gcc-toolchain-builder/get-toolchain.sh
+bash ./get-toolchain.sh

-# For the build prerequisites, see util/gcc-toolchain-builder/README.md.
+# For the build prerequisites, see the local README.md.

 # Build and install the GCC toolchain.
-bash util/gcc-toolchain-builder/build-toolchain.sh $RISCV
+bash ./build-toolchain.sh $RISCV

+# Return to the toplevel CVA6 directory.
+cd -
 ```

-This 4 variables will ensure you use correctly the new gcc compiler you have just installed.
+These four variables will ensure you use correctly the new gcc compiler you have just installed.
 You will now be able to run the test scripts.

 #### Environent setup